GowtherZil/easy_tbot/docs/quick/settings.md

 # Settings

 >Settings are in settings.py file.
-This file has 4 basic variables and each one has the configuration of one aspect of the bot.
+This file has four basic variables and each one has the configuration of one aspect of the bot and one variable to hold shards.

 ## Overview